Stop Wasting Giveaways On The “Well-Connected”

 Maybe some part of you wants to prove me wrong.
 Maybe you have ONE example of when this did work in your favor.
 One example doesn’t negate the point being made, it almost NEVER pays off.

 However, many people will keep doing it anyway.
-So with that in mind, please allow me to offer you a few suggestions to increase your chances of success.
+So with that in mind, please allow me to offer you a few suggestions to increase your chances of success without having to use giveaways.

 How To Make It Pay-Off